Zolani Mahola

-Zolani Mahola (born 19 July 1981) is a South African singer, actress, storyteller and inspiration speaker, now also known under the stage name The One Who Sings.
+Zolani Mahola (born 19 July 1981) is a South African singer, actress, storyteller and inspirational speaker, who previously performed under the moniker The One Who Sings.

 She is best known as the former lead singer of the pan-African South African music group Freshlyground since 2002.
 On 15 August 2019, Mahola officially announced the launch of her solo career while the Freshlyground band went on to have their last performance after 17 years on 31 December 2019 at Kirstenbosch Gardens in Cape Town.

 Biography

 Mahola was born and raised in the city of Port Elizabeth, Eastern Cape, South Africa.
 She attended Trinity High School (which later amalgamated into St Dominic's Priory School).

 In her final year at high school, she worked as a receptionist at Makro during weekends and school holidays.
 She grew up on Ntshekisa Street, a long and busy street in New Brighton, a township on the outskirts of Port Elizabeth.
 She stayed with her dad and younger sister between 1999 and 2001.
 In 2011, Zolani and Freshlyground gave a free concert on Ntshekisa Street as part of their 10th birthday tour.

 While studying for a Theatre and Performance degree at the University of Cape Town, she was cast for the lead role in the television drama Tsha-Tsha, which aired on SABC 1.
 Mahola voiced the character of Zoë in the animated feature film Zambezia (2012), and also recorded the song "Get Up" for the original motion picture soundtrack.